 For more information on school attendance, read School Attendance - a guide to parents.

-Read our school governorspage to get some advice on whether you are a suitable candidate and on how to apply.
+See Babcock Education's page on how to become a school governor for advice on whether you are a suitable candidate and on how to apply.

 The term of office for a governor is four years.
 However, there are various regulations for each type of governor that may affect this rule.
 For example, although parent governors are able to serve their term even if their child leave the school, staff governors cannot do so if they are no longer employed by the school, and the Headteacher is a member of the governing body until he or she chooses not to be.
 Therefore, the term of office can be different for different types of governor.